A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Identify all Junos OS and Junos OS Evolved devices with IPv6 enabled and protocols router-advertisement configured on any interface.
+• Inventory all Junos OS and Junos OS Evolved devices and identify those running affected versions with IPv6 and protocols router-advertisement configured

-• Restrict ICMPv6 traffic on untrusted interfaces using firewall filters until patches are applied.
+• Restrict ICMPv6 traffic to RA-enabled interfaces using firewall filters where operationally feasible

 Patch Information